Pet Travel Inquiry Logo

 -ALL dogs need a CDC Dog Import Form (filled out online ideally 2-10 days before arrival)

 In addition, for dogs who haven been in countries high-risk for dog rabies in the 6 months prior to import, they will need a USDA-endorsed document to prove rabies vaccination or titer requirements based on if vaccination was done in the United States.
-This process can take up to a month prior to departing the United States.
+This process can take 30-35 days prior to departing the United States.

 Please note, rabies vaccination rules are not standardized.
 Many dogs appropriately vaccinated based on Pennsylvania law are NOT considered vaccinated by the CDC.